United States men's national beach soccer team: Early years

+Mundialito de Futebol de Praia

+The United States achieved one of their notable early international successes by winning the 1998 Mundialito de Futebol de Praia (Beach Soccer Mundialito), held in Figueira da Foz, Portugal.
+In the tournament, the U.S. topped their group with three wins (including strong performances against teams like Italy and Canada), defeated Brazil 3–2 in the semifinals, and claimed the title with an 8–2 victory over Peru in the final.

 Beach Soccer World Championship (Pre-FIFA)

 The United States participated in the inaugural Beach Soccer World Championship in Brazil in 1994, marking the start of their competitive journey.
 The U.S. team competed consistently in the tournament from 1994 to 2001, achieving a runners-up in 1995, fourth place in 1996, and third-place finish in 1997.
 The U.S. team joined FIFA once the World Championship was officially recognized by the association.

 CONCACAF Beach Soccer Championship

 CONCACAF, the governing body for football in North America, Central America, and the Caribbean, began hosting qualifying tournaments for the FIFA Beach Soccer World Cup in 2005.
 The inaugural event, the 2005 CONCACAF and CONMEBOL Beach Soccer Championship, was a joint tournament with CONMEBOL held in Rio de Janeiro, Brazil, where the United States national beach soccer team secured third place by defeating Argentina in the third-place playoff.
-In 2006, CONCACAF held its first standalone Beach Soccer Championship in Puntarenas, Costa Rica, which the U.S. won, defeating Canada in the final.
+In 2006, CONCACAF held its first standalone Beach Soccer Championship in Puntarenas, Costa Rica, which the U.S. won (Ben Astorga set a tournament record by scoring just four seconds into a match against Canada where they ended up winning in the final.
 In 2007, another joint CONCACAF and CONMEBOL Championship took place in Acapulco, Mexico, with the U.S. winning the title by defeating Uruguay 4-3 in the final.

 From 2008, CONCACAF hosted standalone championships.
 The U.S. placed third in 2008, fourth in 2009, and third in 2010.
 After a three-year hiatus, the tournament resumed in 2013 in Nassau, Bahamas, with the U.S. emerging as champions, defeating El Salvador 5-4 in overtime.
 The championship continued biennially, with the U.S. finishing fourth in 2015, fifth in 2017, second in both 2019 and 2021, first in 2023, and third in 2025, defeating the Bahamas in the third-place match but failing to qualify for the FIFA Beach Soccer World Cup.